Gamification & Retention

 In a world with so many options, retailers and companies are looking for alternative ways to retain their customers.
 In doing so they are thinking outside the box and combining the fun of gaming with the ability to gain and retain loyal customers.

-Retention can be costly, so if a company can keep a customer happy and coming back through traditional outlets, that is great, but unlikely.
-A study showed that by increasing customer retention rates by a mere 5%, a business has the potential for increasing their profits between 25% and 95%.
-But, with so many options for consumers that is getting harder and harder to do.
+Retention can be costly, so if a company can keep a customer happy and come back through traditional outlets, that is great but unlikely.
+A study showed that by increasing customer retention rates by a mere 5%, a business has the potential for increasing its profits between 25% and 95%.
+But, with so many options for consumers that are getting harder and harder to do.